 If in doubt, we suggest you transition to maintenance between challenges rather than continue to chase a lower and lower trigger, which can get very difficult and frustrating after a few months.

 Many people have found they love the community support in the Data-Driven Fasting 30-Day Challenge.
 After one challenge, they feel they are just starting to get the hang of the process and want to keep going.

-If you are already a DDF Unlimited Member, you will get an email inviting you to join the next challenge group at the end of each challenge.
-Going forward, we plan to run at least seven DDF challenges per year.
 You will also be invited to a DDF Masters group where people can ask for support beyond the challenges.
-We are building a supportive community of people who have mastered DDF to help newcomers who join in the future.
+Our goal is to build a supportive community of people who have mastered DDF to help newcomers who join in the future.

 10.7 When Is the Next Data-Driven Fasting 30-Day Challenge?

 It’s extremely exciting to see how the Data-Driven Fasting community has continued to grow as more people continue with successive rounds of the DDF Challenge to continue their journey and help newcomers find their way with eight DDF Challenges per year.